summerginger/DataSweeper_Project/README.md

 After converting the csv file to a dataframe, the first step of cleaning the **aplication_record_df** was to remove duplicate records and filling in null values.
 The .drop_duplicates() method was used to remove duplicates and filled in the null values in the "OCCUPATION_TYPE" column as "No Occupation Type".

-Further encoding of gender, owning a car, owning realty, income category, education level, Marital status, housing type, and occupation columns was done.
+Further encoding of gender, car ownership, owning realty, income category, education level, marital status, housing type, and occupation columns was done.

 The annual income column was re-scaled by dividing the whole column by 10000 and new columns for age and employment period were created as they were initially counted in days and not years.